-Sometimes a single event can lead to homelessness.
+Project Homeless Connect Sometimes a single event can lead to homelessness.
 United Way NCA is fighting back with a series of public events that lead to positive change.
-Through our Project Homeless Connect gatherings in the District of Columbia, we’re providing individuals experiencing homelessness with medical care, employment services and other needed resources.
-This year we’re expecting more than 500 participants.
-And we’re committed to expanding the event and continuing the fight..
+Through our Project Homeless Connect gatherings in the District of Columbia, we’re providing individuals experiencing homelessness with medical care, employment services and other resources needed.
+This year, we’re expanding the event to serve even more of our neighbors in need.

-If no one shows you how, how will you ever know?
-Through collaboration with our community partners and VITA sites, United Way NCA is providing low-income residents with free tax preparation assistance.
+Tax Preparation If no one shows you how, how will you ever know?
+Through collaboration with our community partners and VITA sites, United Way NCA VITA partners are providing free tax preparation for low-income residents.
 This helps them maximize available credits and receive tax refunds.
-Through this partnership, we helped local families receive a total of $17.7 million in refunds last year alone.
+Through this partnership, we helped local families receive a total of $53 million in refunds last year alone.
 When you’re fighting for dignity, every dollar matters.

 More than 275 men and women experiencing homelessness received...Read More